What is a Trade War?

 A trade war is an economic conflict in which states increase trade barriers against each other, usually in the form of tariffs.
-The ultimate purpose of participating in a trade war is generally to improve imports or exports for the participating countries.
-However, increasing the cost of imports is a significant risk which often occurs when the involved nations refuse to compromise.
+The ultimate purpose of participating in a trade war is generally to improve imports or exports for the participating countries, and it can have significant impacts on international trade.
+However, increasing the cost of imports is a significant risk that often occurs when the involved nations refuse to compromise.
 Historically trade wars have led to military conflicts, although this is rarely the case in modern times.

 Historical Trade Wars